-The Target Fund issues several Share Classes and may issue new Share Classes with different features and requirements in future.
-The Fund will have full discretion to decide on Share Class to invest and may switch to different Share Class.
+The Target Fund issues several share classes and may issue new share classes with different features and requirements in future.
+The Fund will have full discretion to decide on share class of the Target Fund to invest and may switch to different share class of the Target Fund.
 Such decision will be made in the best interest of investors.
-Investors should note that the investment objective, investment strategy and risk profile of the Fund remain the same regardless the investment of the Fund in different Share Class.
+Investors should note that the investment objective, investment strategy and risk profile of the Fund remain the same regardless the investment of the Fund in different share class of the Target Fund.